isomerpages/moe-canossacatholic/_departments/Aesthetics.md

 Students are exposed to a wide variety of composers and music genres through ‘Genre Studies’ which infuses thinking routines.

-Through learning journeys, such as a trip to the **Esplanade (P2)**, students will appreciate the different roles musicians play in society.
-Through the **Digital Music Programme (P3 and P4)**, students will have the opportunity to explore music creation using technology.
+Through learning journeys, such as a trip to the <b>Esplanade (P2)</b>, students will appreciate the different roles musicians play in society.
+Through the <b>Digital Music Programme (P3 and P4)</b>, students will have the opportunity to explore music creation using technology.
 All students will apply their learning by performing on stage during the Teachers’ Day Celebrations.

 ![](/images/Departments/Aesthetics%202.png)